Duffew/rock-paper-scissors/README.md

 ### Follow-on Actions

 In my next project, in addition to continuing with current lessons incorporated:
-+ I need to work on quickly centring elements vertically
++ I need to work on quickly centring elements vertically.
 + I need to experiment with auto resizing as the browser window resizes, particularly with text.
 + I need to study more on standard screen sizes, breakpoints and optimal ratios for media queries.
 Likely in conjunction with the above two points.